 This week’s video is Stan’s arrangement of Nikki Iles’ Westerly.
 Stan and Nikki have been playing together for close to two decades, and recently released their second duo album “Stardust” together.
 Westerly was originally written by Nikki as a setting of music to poetry celebrating the life and work of poet Mary Webb, and was eventually recorded with Stan on Nikki’s album “Veils”.
 This arrangement features Kit Downes (piano), Josh Arcoleo (tenor), as well as Stan (soprano) and Alex Munk (guitar).

 Neon Orchestra Live at the 606 Club – Chu Chu

 Stan is proud to present the first in a series of videos of his Neon Orchestra playing live at the 606 Club, March 2016.
 First up is Stan’s arrangement of his own tune Chu Chu, a composition which was inspired by bassist Chucho Merchán, and first recorded by Stan and the original Neon trio on “Here To There”.
 Chu Chu features Stan on tenor, as well as Matthew Sulzmann (alto), and Robbie Harvey (trombone).

 Stardust; Stan Sulzmann, Nikki Iles

-Due for release late 2015 on Jellymould Jazz, “Stardust” is a new album by Stan Sulzmann and Nikki Iles celebrating the duo’s shared love of “songs”.
+Released 2015 on Jellymould Jazz, “Stardust” is the most recent album by Stan Sulzmann and Nikki Iles celebrating the duo’s shared love of “songs”.